Counseling Education

 The median income for a household in the city was $27,731, and the median income for a family was $41,753.
 Males had a median income of $31,614 versus $24,507 for females.
 The per capita income for the city was $19,129.
 About 14.2% of families and 23.6% of the population were below the poverty line, including 25.3% of those under age 18 and 13.4% of those age 65 or over.

 Tuscaloosa is also home to many non-Christians as well.
-The Jewish community of Tuscaloosa worships at the Chabad of Tuscaloosa as well as Temple Emanu-El and the Hillel B'nai B'rith Center, both located on the University of Alabama campus.
+A Jewish community worships at the Chabad of Tuscaloosa as well as at Temple Emanu-El and the Hillel B'nai B'rith Center, both located on the University of Alabama campus.
 The Hindu Mandir Temple and Cultural Center is also found in Tuscaloosa.
-Muslims comprise a small percentage and worship at the Mosque.
-An Islamic center is located near the university campus.
+Muslims comprise a small percentage of the population and worship at an Islamic center located near the university campus.
 There is also a Kingdom Hall of Jehovah's Witnesses.

 Although higher education is the bedrock of Tuscaloosa's economy, it has diverse sectors of manufacturing and service.
 25% of the labor force in the Tuscaloosa Metropolitan Statistical Area is employed by the federal, state and local governments; 16.7% in manufacturing; 16.4% in retail trade and transportation; 11.6% in finance, information, and private enterprise; 10.3% in mining and construction; and 9.2% in hospitality.
 Education and healthcare account for 7.2% of the area's workforce, with the remainder employed in other services.